wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

    > - **score** int, the result of adding up votes and down votes.
    > - **body** text, the content of the comment

-   I am using a keyspace called reddit.
+   I am using a keyspace called ***reddit***.
 In Cassandra schemas are designed for specific queries, I have decided to use this schema since it facilitates the "marketing" purposes I mentioned in my domain.
-The schema can be seen [here.](../code/coredms/conf_cassandra.cql)
+The schema construction can be seen [here.](../code/coredms/conf_cassandra.cql)
 2. * In Cassandra, partitions are made by partition keys which are used to distribute data evenly among the nodes using hashing techniques.
 My strategy (explained below) works well with my chosen replication because Cassandra will internally redirect queries to the correct node using the partition key.
    * My partitioning key is the subreddit of the comment and my clustering keys are the id of the comment and its up votes.
 I chose this because in Cassandra each table must have only